Deadlines for CAFRA Civil Asset Forfeitures

 I. INTRODUCTION

-Claimant _____ moves to dismiss this action because the complaint was filed beyond the expiration of the statutory deadline for filing a complaint, which was 90 days after the government received ______’s administrative claim on _____.
+Claimant, _____, moves to dismiss this civil asset forfeiture complaint [or the forfeiture provision in the indictment] because the complaint [or indictment] was filed beyond the expiration of the 90 day statutory deadline in 18 U.S.C. § 983(a)(3)(B), which ran on ______ which was 90 days after the government or seizing agency received Claimant’s verified claim on _____.

 II.
 STATEMENT OF FACTS

-After the defendant currency was seized by the U.S. Drug Enforcement Administration (“DEA”) on ______, the DEA mailed notice of the seizure to the claimant _____ on or about ______.
+The [federal agency mailed notice of the seizure to the Claimant on or about ______.

-The notice letter stated that to contest the forfeiture in U.S. District Court, _____ was required to file a claim of ownership “with the Forfeiture Counsel of the DEA by _______” at the following address: Forfeiture Counsel, Asset Forfeiture Section, Office of Domestic Operations, Drug Enforcement Administration, HQs Forfeiture Response, P.O.
+The notice letter stated that to contest the forfeiture in U.S. District Court, the Claimant was required to file a claim of ownership “with the Forfeiture Counsel of the [federal agency] by _______” at the following address: Forfeiture Counsel, Asset Forfeiture Section, Office of Domestic Operations, Drug Enforcement Administration, HQs Forfeiture Response, P.O.
 Box 1475, Quantico, VA 22134-1475.
 See Exhibit A, Notice Letter, filed concurrently hereto and attached to Declaration of Attorney ______.

 The notice further provided in relevant part that “[[quote what it says about date it is deemed filed]]….